C. R. Pattabhiraman: Early life and education

 Pattabhiraman was born on 11 November 1906 to C. P. Ramaswami Iyer and his wife Seethamma.
+Madras High Court Justices Diwan Bahadur Sir C. V. Kumaraswami Sastri and Diwan Bahadur C. V. Viswanatha Sastri were his maternal uncles; C. V. Runganada Sastri was his maternal great-grandfather.
 As Pattabhiraman was born after a Naga Prathistha yagna or a sacrifice to the Hindu god Nāga by Seethamma who had earlier suffered two miscarriages, Pattabhiraman was initially named Nagarajan.
 He was born a day before his father's 27th birthday.

 Pattabhiraman had his schooling from the P. S. Higher Secondary School, Mylapore, Madras and graduated from Presidency College, Madras.
 He did his LL.
 B at the London School of Economics and Political Science and qualified for the bar from the Middle Temple in 1932.
 Pattabhiraman practised as an advocate after his graduation and in 1938, became an advocate of the Federal Court, Delhi, now the Supreme Court of India.

 Politics

 Pattabhiraman was a member of the Indian National Congress from his early days.
 He participated in the boycott of the Simon Commission and the activities of the India League.
 He was elected to the Lok Sabha in 1957 and 1962 from Kumbakonam.
 In May 1962, Pattabhiraman was appointed Deputy Minister for Labour, Employment and Planning by the then Prime Minister Jawaharlal Nehru and served as the Deputy Minister for Information and Broadcasting from 15 June 1964 to 24 January 1966.
 He also served as a Minister for Law and Company Affairs from 25 January 1966 till his resignation in 1967.
 Pattabhiraman lost the 1967 elections from Kumbakonam and retired from politics.